Project-Awaken/official_devices/changelogs/awakenos.md

+# 19-Aug-2023
+- Bring back features that were missed in new security and privacy UI
+- Fixed an issue where Bluetooth icon didn't hide when disabled from tuner
+- Fixed an issue where LS shortcut was force closing while accessing from lock screen settings
+- Fixed app lock allow biometric toggle being ignored
+- Fixed back gesture haptic toggle was not working

 # 08-Jul-2023
 - Added option for users to separate ring & notification sound streams
 - Enabled and tuned split notification shade